 Knowledge is another gift.
 Our knowledge of the universe and of a life of integrity offers us a way to find meaning in life despite its apparent randomness.
 We can share knowledge when appropriate and we can receive knowledge gracefully, even when it contradicts a fondly held belief.

 Wonder and awe are a gift that is sometimes lacking in us worldly adults.
 We often let go of our ability to stand struck with awe at the beauty of the universe and of the human creation; children give us back this gift, many times over.
 But this is a gift we can give ourselves, as well as others, if we just take the time.

-Reverence is the final gift on my list.
+Reverence is the final gift on my list, though there are many I haven’t mentioned.
 Our desire for rationality and empirical experience sometimes makes it hard to be reverent in the face of our knowledge of good and evil, especially when evil seems so much more in evidence than good.
 But reverence has the ability to infuse daily life with deeper meaning, like water on a withered plant.

 Gordon Bok sings his gift of spirit to his friend Joanie, “oh, my Joanie, don’t you know that the stars are swinging slow, and the seas are rolling easy, as they did so long ago, if I had a thing to give you, I would tell you one more time, that the world is always turning toward the morning.”

 Let’s pause for a time of silent reflection and prayer.